-Students passing their Federal Aviation Administration (FAA) practical exam(s) will be awarded a letter grade of "A" for all flight courses (AER 151, AER 161, AER 171, 281, and 285).
+Students passing their Federal Aviation Administration (FAA) practical exam(s) will be awarded credit for all flight courses (AER 151, AER 161, AER 171, 281, and 285).
 Students will present their temporary or permanent flight certificate and/or rating to the Director of Aviation Programs.